BigBang1112/maniaapi-net/README.md

 builder.Services.AddHttpClient<MasterServerMP4>(client => client.BaseAddress = new Uri(MasterServerMP4.DefaultAddress));
 ```

-in case `Maniaplanet relay 2` shuts down, you have to reach out to `InitServerMP4` with `GetWaitingParams` and retrieve an available relay.
+In case `Maniaplanet relay 2` shuts down / errors out, you have to reach out to init server with `GetWaitingParams` and retrieve an available relay.
 That's how the game client does it (thanks Mystixor for figuring this out).

 To be most inline with the game client, you should validate the master server first with `ValidateAsync`.
 Behind the scenes, it first requests `GetApplicationConfig`, then on catched HTTP exception, it requests `GetWaitingParams` from the init server and use the available master server instead.